 The publication of ordinary commercial advertising does not advance the exempt purposes of the association even when published in a periodical that contains material related to exempt purposes.
 Although the advertising is directed specifically to members of the legal profession, it is still commercial in nature and does not contribute importantly to the exempt purposes of the association.
-Therefore, the advertising income is unrelated trade or business income.
+Therefore, the advertising income.